 Urine marking is not something that cat owners should be cleaning up every day or take lightly.
-It is normal to experience a few instances of spraying now and then, but if it becomes a frequent issue and your efforts to fix the situation fail, consult a veterinarian.
+Cats spray now and then, but if it becomes a frequent issue and your efforts to fix the situation fail, consult a veterinarian.
 Your cat may be trying to tell you something important, and it is your job to figure it out.

 Your cat may act avoidant when it comes to conflict resolution, but you shouldn’t.
 Be the “dog” and address the problem once it starts!